-- Withdrawal of privilege relative to misbehaviour - Playtime 'detention' may be given for a serious offence - Parents informed and involved in the behaviour management process - Use of Behaviour Report Card (with SLT involvement) - Time out e.g. outside area under supervision, another group, another class - Child to sit by teacher - Reasoned explanation of why the behaviour is unacceptable, followed by an appropriate sanction e.g. a verbal or written apology, repetition of an unsatisfactory task. - Child to assist in rectifying the problem they have caused - A verbal reprimand appropriate to the child and misbehaviour e.g. within the group, individually - Developmental written comment on work - Work to be completed in the child's own time or at home. - Child sent to another appropriate adult to explain their misbehaviour. - Referral to Senior Management/Headteacher
+- Withdrawal of privilege relative to misbehaviour - Playtime 'detention' may be given for a serious offence - Parents informed and involved in the behaviour management process - Use of Behaviour Report Card Stage 1(with some SLT involvement) - Use of Playtime Report Card (with some SLT intervention) - Time out e.g. outside area under supervision, another group, another class - Child to sit by teacher - Reasoned explanation of why the behaviour is unacceptable, followed by an appropriate sanction e.g. a verbal or written apology, repetition of an unsatisfactory task. - Child to assist in rectifying the problem they have caused - A verbal reprimand appropriate to the child and misbehaviour e.g. within the group, individually - Developmental written comment on work - Work to be completed in the child's own time or at home. - Child sent to another appropriate adult to explain their misbehaviour. - Referral to Senior Management/Headteacher